 As I learned more about blogging and I started gaining more readers, I decided to go self-hosted ($350 for 3 years) and bought two new web design themes ($100 total).
 Other than that, there were no additional costs on my end.
 I do all my own web maintenance and design all of the graphics for blog posts, logos and widgets.

 When I started looking into doing a podcast, the only cost that really jumped out at me was podcast hosting.
-Similar to web hosting, it would only cost me $5/month.
+I chose to use Libsyn as my podcast host, and similar to web hosting, it would only cost me $5/month.
 That didn’t seem that bad, so I included that in my budget.

 It didn’t stop there though.
 I quickly realized that I couldn’t stick with the $5/month hosting plan because it didn’t include in-depth analytics.
 So, I upgraded to the $20/month plan.
 A big jump from $5/month, but I knew it would be worth it in the long run.